 The lepidolite stone meaning differs depending on the belief system.
-When it comes to lepidolite metaphysical properties, some think that it is a balancing stone that brings harmony and equilibrium.
-Others equate the gemstone with relaxation, inner peace and calm, emotional and healing energy, or awareness and clarity regarding one's hopes and desires.
+Regarding lepidolite's metaphysical properties, some think it is a balancing stone that brings the world into harmony and equilibrium.
+Others equate the gemstone with relaxation, inner peace, balance and calm, emotional and healing energy, or awareness of one's hopes and desires.

 What chakra is Lepidolite?

-The purple color in Lepidolite is associated with the third eye chakra, which is a gateway for deep intuition and is of deep spirituality.
-This is the underlying reason Lepidolite's unique power heals the psyche and calms the body.
+The purple colour in Lepidolite is associated with the crown chakra or third eye chakra, which is a gateway for deep feelings and intuition and is of deep spirituality.
+This is the underlying reason Lepidolite's unique power heals the psyche and calms anxiety in the body.

 This gemstone has a soft and distinctive structural character, as it contains lithium, a mineral used for anti-anxiety medication.
-It helps Lepidolite manage your emotions, stress and worries efficiently.
-It has similar features making it an excellent stone as a powerful relaxation aid.
+It helps Lepidolite manage your emotions, stress, depression, anxiety and worries efficiently.
+It has similar features, making it an excellent stone as a powerful relaxation aid.

 Some believe Lepidolite can also be used as a tool to remove any blockages from the heart chakra and crown chakra as well.